hkankyilmaz/hkankyilmaz/README.md

 <h2 align="center">Hi there 👋</h2>

 Welcome to my GitHub!
-I'm Hakan KARAYILMAZ.
+I'm Hakan KARAYILMAZ.I have been developing myself as a frontend developer for a while.I love teamwork, spending time on computer,mostly learning and applying new staff.

 ![Profile View Counter](https://komarev.com/ghpvc/?username=hkankyilmaz)
 <br/><br/>